Wednesday 16 October 2019

 Campus planning and design

-Presented by Julie Wells, Vice President, Strategy and Culture, The University of Melbourne
+Julie Wells, Vice President, Strategy and Culture, The University of Melbourne

 Universities are among the most significant property developers in Australia, and actively shaping the cities and communities they inhabit.
 Increasingly, they are focused on leveraging the strategic value of their estate: in terms of the quality of their student and staff experience, for example, or through infrastructure which is designed to foster collaboration through co-location with partners in research and education.
 With limited funding available for capital, universities are also seeking new and creative ways to fund their capital investment, and to better realise its financial value.
 This address will use these themes to explore the external and internal forces which are shaping our thinking and our business models in relation to campus planning and design, drawing on examples from the University of Melbourne.